-If you want a serious hydraulic press designed specifically for making great rosin, here’s your best bet – the LilSmasher.
+This little guy is BADASS!
+If you want a serious hydraulic press designed specifically for making great rosin, and you have a bit more cash laying around, here’s your best bet – the NugSmasher.
 Made in California, with a lifetime warranty, this heavy-duty press packs a big punch in a relatively small footprint.
 Just check out the reviews and judge for yourself.

-Coming in a little cheaper than the LilSmasher ($599 vs $799), the Rosineer offers a very similar setup with two heated pneumatic press plates, temperature control, and an overall heavy duty design.
+Similar to the NugSmasher, the Rosineer offers a very similar setup with two heated pneumatic press plates, temperature control, and an overall heavy duty design.
 They also have a manual version that’s a little cheaper.

 Making a better DIY rosin press